platformsh/platformsh-docs/docs/src/administration/users.md

 {{< /codetabs >}}

-Once you delete a user, they can no longer access the project anymore.
+Once you delete a user, they can no longer access the project.
 After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
 You can redeploy by clicking **Redeploy** in the console.